 Decision journals.
 Recording the reasoning behind important decisions and reviewing those records later allows individuals and organizations to identify patterns of biased thinking that are invisible in the moment but clear in retrospect.

-The fundamental insight about cognitive bias is that it is a feature of human cognition, not a bug.
+The fundamental insight about cognitive bias in decision-making is that it is a feature of human cognition, not a bug.
 Biases exist because they are usually useful: confirmation bias helps us maintain stable beliefs in a complex world, availability bias provides quick risk assessments, anchoring provides starting points for estimation.
 The problem is that these useful shortcuts produce systematic errors in predictable circumstances.
 The goal is not to eliminate biases--which is impossible--but to create decision-making environments that minimize their harmful effects while preserving the speed and efficiency that heuristic thinking provides.

 References and Further Reading